-both our compiler and compiled code.
+In phc (5), our ahead-of-time compiler for PHP, we are able to deal with the undefined and changing semantics of PHP by integrating the PHP code.
 At compile-time, we use the PHP system as a language oracle, giving us the ability to automatically adapt to changes in the language, and allowing us avoid the long process of documenting and copying the behaviour of myriad different versions of the language.
 We also generate C code which interfaces with the PHP system via its C API.
 This allows our compiled code to interact with built-in functions and libraries, saving not only the effort of reimplementation of large standard libraries, but also allowing us to interface with both future and proprietary libraries and extensions.
-Finally, we reuse the existing PHP system to handle run-time code generation, which means we are not required to provide an run-time version of our compiler, which can be a difficult and error-prone process.
+Finally, we reuse the existing PHP system to handle run-time code generation, which means we are not required to provide a run-time version of our compiler, which can be a difficult and error-prone process.